YTread Logo

 the 299 xbox series s is an emulation beast mvg

-As for the good stuff, there's some really awesome stuff going on here.
-The only emulator you will need to download and install is Retro Arch.
-There is an Xbox One specific uwp app we can make. download from the website this will run backwards compatible on the s series to install it you will need to make a note of the http address on the xbox one devmo which has been set up to do this just enter the url in your browser web which should open the xbox device portal and from here click add in my games and apps select xbox uwp retro bow press next then start installing after about 30 seconds the app will install on the xbox and you will see it in your list of installed apps, note that you'll need an xbox live account to sign in and run the app once you do and hopefully you'll see a familiar retro arc blue screen so how good is the emulation and this is where the fun starts from the beginning is that you will get some of the best emulation I've ever seen on a console pretty much beating anything I've ever seen on High end android devices like nvidia shield tv dolphin the gamecube and nintendo wii emulator have been added to re tro arch recently and it is very impressive but there are some compatibility issues the good thing here though is that games like the legend of zelda wind waker mario strikers metroid prime mario kart double dash luigi's mansion and fire emblem work great now its not perfect the most important thing is stuttering during disk access or shadow compilation and there may be an option to fix this .
+This will run with backward compatibility on s series.
+To install it you will need to take note of the http address on the xbox one devmo that has been configured to To do this simply enter the URL into your web browser which should open the Xbox device portal and from here click Add In my games and apps, select Retro Arch Xbox UWP, press Next, and then start installing the app after about 30 seconds.
+It will be installed on the Xbox and you will see it in your list of installed applications.
+Keep in mind that you'll need an Xbox Live account to sign in and run the app once you do, and with any luck you'll see a familiar retro. arc blue screen, so how good is the emulation and this is where the fun starts from the start - you'll get some of the best emulations I've ever seen on a console, surpassing pretty much anything I've seen on high-end Android devices like Nvidia Shield TV Dolphin, Gamecube, and the Nintendo Wii emulator have recently been added to Retro Arch and it's very impressive, but there are some compatibility issues.

 If you have any copyright issue, please Contact